-In this paper, we explored the impact of cumulative stressful educational events (CSEE) on doctoral students' mental health during the COVID-19 pandemic between 17th October 2020 and 31st January 2021 by operationalizing into our model a range of variables from macro-meso-micro level factors related to the university experience.
-The consideration of multiple variables into our linear modelling is rooted in the evidence that strongly suggests that doctoral students' mental health should be investigated in a more complex and systematic way (33).
+In this paper, we explored the impact of CSEE on doctoral students' mental health during the Covid-19 pandemic between 17 October 2020 and 31 January 2021 by operationalising into our model a range of variables from macro-meso-micro level factors related to the university experience.
+The consideration of multiple variables into our linear modelling is rooted in the evidence that strongly suggests that doctoral students' mental health should be investigated in a more complex and systematic way [33].
 Our statistical approach allows for a better understanding of the specific effects of CSEE on doctoral students' mental health, specifically anxiety and depression.

-Whilst the current pandemic has affected the mental health of much of the population (1-4), our findings show that 28.3% of doctoral students reported milt to severe depressive symptoms and 79.4% of them reported moderate to severe symptoms for anxiety in our sample.
-Our findings are in line with previous research conducted prior to the pandemic (6,7,11,15,16) which shows that doctoral students experience high levels of depression and anxiety.
-Furthermore, our findings align with other research that suggests an increase in mental health difficulties in doctoral students' during the COVID-19 pandemic (34).
+Whilst the current pandemic has affected the mental health of much of the population [1-4], our findings show that 28.3% of doctoral students reported mild-to-severe depressive symptoms and 79.4% of them reported moderate-to-severe symptoms for anxiety in our sample.
+Our findings are